-Today, in the first decade of the twenty-first century, a staggering 50% of children have been diagnosed with one or more allergic conditions.
+Today, in the second decade of the twenty-first century, a staggering 50% of UK children have been diagnosed with one or more allergic conditions.

 However, there are many questions that allergy sufferers have about their conditions as they look to find ways to control symptoms.
 As research studies are undertaken, new facts and theories as to why people suffer from allergy, and the best course of action to control these symptoms, emerge.

 With the rapid increase in childhood allergies parents are beginning to ask what can be done to prevent allergy in the first place, and how likely their children are to develop allergies in the future.

 Doctors cannot predict with certainty which children will develop an allergy.
 However, it has been noticed that some families seem to include more individuals with allergies than other families.
 Children born into families where allergies already exist show a higher than average chance of developing allergies themselves.
 This increased tendency for families and individuals to develop allergies because of their genetic links is known as being atopic.